BrandonCorey/js_139/study_guide.md

 Packages should almost always be installed locally so you/npm can install the correct version of the package for your project
 - A version installed globally may be compatible with one project, but not another

-Some packages don't typically require different versions for different projects and be installed globally
+Some packages don't usually require different versions for different projects and be installed globally
 - Examples of this are `jest` and `heroku`
 - These can be installed using the global flag `npm install heroku -g` or `npm install jest -g`
-  - NOTE: You may need root privelages to install a global package i.e (`sudo npm install jest -g`)
-- To uninstall all global packages, use `rm -fr node_mudles package.json package-lock.json`
-  - global packages for Ubuntu are stored in `/usr/local/lib/node_modudles`

 ```javascript
 const _ = require('lodash'); // lodash library is an object with methods